envisioning/vocab/src/content/articles/tescreal.md

 ---
-category: GOV, CORE
 generality:
   - 0.43
   - 0.415
   - 0.4
   - 0.385
   - 0.37
   - 0.355
   - 0.34
 slug: tescreal
-summary: 'Seven ideologies: Transhumanism, Extropianism, Singularitarianism, Cosmism, Rationalism, Effective Altruism, and Longtermism.
-They all focus on using technology to improve people’s lives and they are deeply influential among people working on AGI.'
+summary: "Seven ideologies: Transhumanism, Extropianism, Singularitarianism, Cosmism, Rationalism, Effective Altruism, and Longtermism.
+They all focus on using technology to improve people’s lives and they are deeply influential among people working on AGI."
 title: TESCREAL
 ---